-Charter schools are tuition-free public schools overseen by the local school district or county, but are free to govern themselves and create their own educational program.
+Charter schools are tuition-free public schools overseen by the local school district or county but are free to govern themselves and create their own educational program.
 Charter schools operate independently of the local school board, often with a curriculum and educational philosophy different from other schools in the system.
 They are non-religious and are mandated to teach all.
-Charter schools provide parents and pupils expanded choices in the types of educational opportunities available through the public school system, and encourage the use of different and state-of-the-art teaching methods.
+Charter schools provide parents/guardians and students expanded choices in the types of educational opportunities available through the public school system and encourage the use of different and state-of-the-art teaching methods.

 Project-Based Learning (PBL) allows children to learn curriculum through fun, meaningful, hands-on and collaborative experiences.
-Projects inspire the children to learn and apply the content standards in a real-world, relevant way.
+Projects inspire the students (learners) to learn and apply the content standards in a real-world, relevant way.
 Through research, self-discovery, and teacher facilitation, learners inquire and seek out the information they need to accomplish the goals of the project.
-In addition to understanding, applying, and retaining the content, PBL helps develop vocational and leadership skills that will last a lifetime.
+In addition to understanding, applying, and retaining the content, learners develop vocational and leadership skills that will last a lifetime.

-At Colorado SKIES Academy, we call our teachers “Facilitators” because their role is to facilitate learning each day.
-We choose to call our students “Learners” because that is exactly what they are there to do, learn.
+At Colorado SKIES Academy, we call our teachers “facilitators” because their role is to facilitate learning each day.
+We call our students “learners” because that is exactly what they are here to do: learn.

 This public charter school is open to all residents of Colorado.
 You do NOT need to be in the Cherry Creek School District.